Problems we solve

 Especially at high rpm.
 High frequency noise.

-Overall efficiency is only about 30%.
+Overall efficiency sits at about 30%.

 Due to copper rotors and stators.

-The world’s most efficient flyer
+Lessons from the world’s most efficient flyer

-After millions of years of selection and evolution, flyers like hummingbirds and insects have evolved to have a nearly perfect system of flight and aerodynamic efficiency.
+After millions of years of selection and evolution, flyers like hummingbirds and insects have evolved to have a near perfect system of flight and aerodynamic efficiency.
 Research has found that most hummingbirds are about 25% more efficient than the best drones designed to date.
 Unlike any other bird wings, hummingbird wings flap in the same manner as insect wings.
 The wing rotates around its long axis during transitions between upstroke and downstroke.

 Many years of research